Slovenian National Police Force

-The Slovenian National Police Force is the national government agency that handles the responsibility of law enforcement of the Republic of Slovenia.
+The Slovenian National Police Force (Policija) is the national government agency that handles the responsibility of law enforcement of the Republic of Slovenia.
 It is composed of the eight police directorates in Celje, Koper, Kranj, Ljubljana, Maribor, Murska Sobota, Nova Gorica, and Novo Mesto.
 Law enforcement in Slovenia is governed by the Slovenian Ministry of Internal Affairs.
 The police force maintains a number of international partnerships with foreign police forces, including training with the U.S. Federal Bureau of Investigation, and involvement in Albania and Kosovo with the Multinational Advisory Police Element.
 The Slovenian police force was admitted to Organization for Security and Co-operation in Europe on March 24, 1992.

 Organization

 The Slovenian National Police Force operates under the Slovenian Ministry of the Interior at three levels, local, general and regional, and is headquartered in Ljubljana.
 Slovenia is divided into 8 police directorates which control 111 police stations, all of which come under the jurisdiction of the Director General of the Police.
 In addition to this regular police force, Slovenia also employs the Specialna Enota Policije, utilised for Counter-Terrorism and other high-risk tasks that are too dangerous or too difficult for regular police units.